ryansecret/blog/source/_posts/overview.md

 3. Breakpoint prefix sm 限制了最小值
 4. -translate-y-1/2
 5. Use inline-flex to create an inline flex container that flows with text.
-6. Style the ::before and ::after pseudo-elements using the before and after modifiers:
-7. focus:border-blue-400
+6. focus:border-blue-400
-8. Use contents to create a “phantom” container whose children act like direct children of the parent.
+7. Use contents to create a “phantom” container whose children act like direct children of the parent.
 ```
 <div class="flex ...">
   <div class="flex-1 ...">01</div>